 The service is up if all sensors have the status OK(5).
 If any sensor gives another status then OK(5) the service is marked as down.
-The monitor error reason contains a list of all sensors which not returned status OK(5).
+The monitor error reason contains a list of all sensors which not state can be changed see the ignoreStandBy configuration parameter.

 In case of using Distributed Power Management the standBy state forces a service down.
-The health status is gathered with a direct connection to the host and in stand by this connection is unavailable and the service is down.
+The health status is gathrered with a direct connection to the host and in stand by this connection is unavailable and the service is down.
 To deal with stand by states, the configuration ignoreStandBy can be used.
 In case of a stand by state, the service is considered as up.